AdobeDocs/audience-manager.es-ES/help/using/features/data-explorer/data-explorer-signals-search/data-explorer-save-search.md

 ---
-description: Optimice los esfuerzos de búsqueda de señales al guardar hasta 10 conjuntos de criterios de búsqueda para utilizarlos cuando los necesite y rastrearlos en el tablero.
-Audience Manager vuelve a cargar las búsquedas guardadas cada vez que carga el tablero.
+description: Optimize signal search efforts by saving up to 10 sets of search criteria to use whenever you need them, and track them on the Dashboard.
+Audience Manager reloads the saved searches every time you load the Dashboard.
-seo-description: Optimice los esfuerzos de búsqueda de señales al guardar hasta 10 conjuntos de criterios de búsqueda para utilizarlos cuando los necesite y rastrearlos en el tablero.
-Audience Manager vuelve a cargar las búsquedas guardadas cada vez que carga el tablero.
+seo-description: Optimize signal search efforts by saving up to 10 sets of search criteria to use whenever you need them, and track them on the Dashboard.
+Audience Manager reloads the saved searches every time you load the Dashboard.
-seo-title: Guardar criterios de búsqueda
+seo-title: Save Search Criteria
-title: Guardar criterios de búsqueda
+title: Save Search Criteria
 uuid: c17b26e0-f489-47c9-b41b-bf895ca9d8a5
 translation-type: tm+mt
-source-git-commit: 0eb6a6f67d87377a044b18118fac0185219b0347
+source-git-commit: a1d75c83d5876090f3a4d284b18984e2d1a70313

 ---

-# Guardar criterios de búsqueda {#save-search-criteria}
+# Save Search Criteria {#save-search-criteria}

-Optimice los esfuerzos de búsqueda de señales al guardar hasta 10 conjuntos de criterios de búsqueda para utilizarlos cuando los necesite y rastrearlos en el [!UICONTROL Signals Dashboard].
-Audience Manager vuelve a cargar las búsquedas guardadas cada vez que carga el [!UICONTROL Signals Dashboard].
+Optimize signal search efforts by saving up to 10 sets of search criteria to use whenever you need them, and track them on the . [!UICONTROL Signals Dashboard] Audience Manager vuelve a cargar las búsquedas guardadas cada vez que carga el [!UICONTROL Signals Dashboard].

 1. Vaya a **[!UICONTROL Audience Data > Signals > Search]** y ejecute un **[!UICONTROL Signals Search]** con los pares clave-valor y/o los filtros que desee guardar para búsquedas futuras.
 1. Haga clic **[!UICONTROL Save this Search]** cuando obtenga los resultados de la búsqueda.